 Angela is a wonderful wife, mother, grandmother, sister and good friend to many.
-For the past ten years she has been in and out of the hospital numerous times, has had emergency surgeries, been diagnosed with Sepsis, MRSA, receives all her nutrition thru a feeding tube, has liver damage, osteoporosis, and heart disease.
-Due to her compromised immune system she must remain primarily secluded at home except when she is going to doctor visits or hospitalizations.
-She has been unable to work or do most of what we all take for granted.
-Thru all of this Angela has been raising our 12-year-old granddaughter.
-Her faith in God has kept her spirits up, but she knows that time if of the essence.
+For the past 13 years she has been in and out of the hospital numerous times, has had emergency surgeries, been diagnosed with Sepsis, MRSA, received all her nutrition thru a feeding tube, has liver damage, osteoporosis, and heart disease.
+Due to her compromised immune system she must refrain from germs, illnesses and certain medications.
+Angela still struggles with heart disease and side effects from her lifelong medicines since her intestinal transplant in August, 2016.

 February 24, 2018

 Please share my site.
 I’m in Augusta ga and donation will help.
 I also need volunteers for any fundraisers, and the helphopelive staff will give you all the flyers and help.

 February 20, 2018